SeanoScribd/armadillo/README.md

 - [x] Encryption
 - [x] Analytics support
 - [x] Error Propagation
-- [x] Playback while the app is backgrounded
+- [x] Playback while the app is backgroundedd
 - [x] Immediate solution for playing track based / chapterized audio content
 - [x] Configurable foreground notifications for playback and downloading.
 Conforms to Oreo+ notification requirements.
 - [x] State object with regular updates for keeping the UI in sync